NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 operations and more memory makes it possible to load and sign larger zones.

-.. hint:: During testing, Cascade currently uses using about 30GiB of RAM when signing a ~1GB zone file with about ~25M resource records and adding ~10M records while signing.
+.. hint:: During testing, Cascade currently uses using about 30GiB of RAM when signing a 1GiB zone file with about 25 million resource records and adding roughly 10 million records while signing.

 Right now, signing speed is not likely to be a bottleneck for most use cases, but there are many speed improvements in the pipeline, especially when using